xiaoxianyu-office/mm/Random-Spawns.md

 RandomSpawns give you complete control over how mobs are supposed to spawn in your worlds.
 You can fully customize where, how often, and how many mobs spawn, allowing for precise control over your mob spawns.

+Is this your first time making a RandomSpawn?
+Consider reading the [Beginner RandomSpawns Guide](/Guides/Your-First-Random-Spawn)

 ## Important Differences